lyndsey-ferguson/fastlane-plugin-test_center/README.md

 fastlane add_plugin test_center
 ```

-Add this example 'lane' to your `Fastfile`:
+Add this example 'lane' to your `Fastfile`, change `MY_XCODE_PROJECT_FILEPATH` to point to your project path, and change the option `scheme: AtomicBoy` in the call to `multi_scan` to be the name of your Xcode projects Scheme:

 ```ruby